sangoi-exe/das-EzBooruTagEditor/README.md

 ## Changelog

 ### [2023-11-21]
-A special thanks to @Nenotriple for their assistance in testing the app and identifying key improvements and bugs to be addressed.
+A special thanks to [@Nenotriple](https://github.com/Nenotriple) for their assistance in testing the app and identifying key improvements and bugs to be addressed. [#1](https://github.com/DevArqSangoi/das-EzBooruTagEditor/issues/1)

 ### New Implementations